 Communicate the company vision

 Communicating your company vision is one of the most important things you can do to boost EX.
-The better employees understand your vision, the more they’re going to be engaged and contribute to your company.
+The better employees understand your vision and why customer service is important, the more they’re going to be engaged and contribute to your company and customer service success.
 This especially applies to millennials, as 94 percent want to use their skills to benefit a cause.
 Always make sure the company vision is visible and share stories that realize the vision so your employees remember it.

 Take action on service feedback and share performance across the organization

-Creating a better customer experience is not the responsibility of just one department, but is dependent on every employee, whether they interact with customers or not.
+Creating a better customer experience is not the responsibility of just one department, but is dependent on every employee as a customer service representative, whether they interact with customers or not.
 It must be ingrained in the culture and start at the top.

-Customer service teams must be empowered to take action when they notice an issue.
+Each customer service representative must be empowered to take action when they notice an issue.
 There should be practices in place before an issue arises, and employees should be trained to handle all types of complaints and problems with the product.